 She is the Artistic Director of The Olimpias, an international disability culture collective, and she is currently working on a new community performance environment in Ypsilanti, Michigan, the Turtle Disco, with her partner Stephanie Heit.

 Turtle Disco page (lots of our stuff is by word of mouth – just contact us if you are interested in Turtle Disco offerings)

-My current sessions at Turtle Disco (summer 2017): Queer Dreaming (Fridays) and Amoeba Dances (Wednesdays).
+My current sessions at Turtle Disco (Winter/Spring 2018): Queer Dreaming (Fridays) and Amoeba Dances (Wednesdays).